 The combination of Adsense and modern Web technologies as Ajax is a source of dilemna for webmasters.
 Adsense provides contextual ads, textual or graphical ads that are choosen to be relevant with the content of the page.
 To do that, the crawler parses the page furnished by the server, extract keywords and choose in its database advertisements whose keywords (defined in the Adword administering panel, not in the ad) matches those of the page, and assign the relevant ads to the page.

-The drawback: the text is not parsed
+Web 2.0 makes life harder to robots: the text is not parsed

 When the crawlers parse the page, either to index it or to choose the most relevant contextual ads, the dynamic content is not available for them and is ignored.
 The contextual ads are relevant with the static part of the page only.

 Text loaded dynamically and not visible to search engines is not the only drawback of Ajax, pages or even an entire part of a site can be totally unknown to crawlers and missing from search results if the site is completely dynamic.
 Actually, links are also important for the Adsense robot that the content of the page, in the quest for relevance.

 To make it visible to crawlers, it is sufficient to turn it into HTML link: